 The History of GIFs and How To Use Them

 Unless you’ve been living under a rock for the past 10 years, chances are you’re familiar with the GIF.
 Short for “Graphics Interchange Format,” the GIF has exploded in recent years and is now an integral part of digital day-to-day communications.
 It wasn’t always that way, though.
-In fact, not many people know this, but the GIF is a whopping 30 years old, with the first one predating the internet itself.
-How, then, did these short looping animations transcend their obscure ’80’s roots and become a fundamental offering of any innovative custom writing service?
+In fact, not many people know the history of the GIF, but it’s is a whopping 30 years old, with the first one predating the internet itself.
+How, then, did these short looping animations transcend their obscure ’80’s roots and become a fundamental offering in today’s communications?
+Who created the GIF?
+What is GIF short for?
 Read on to find out.

 If you have trouble remembering that, think of Wilhite’s moniker, which references the once-popular JIF commercial: “Choosy developers choose GIF.”

 Today’s GIFs run the gamut from simple to advanced, and from downright goofy to educational, with many falling well into the “satirical” category.
 Regardless of the tone of a file, GIFs have a way of adding an element of fun to just about any custom writing or social media post.
 Yet, when Wilhite was tasked by his employer, CompuServe, to create the GIF back in 1986, bringing “fun” to the internet was not exactly what the tech company had in mind.
 In fact, the internet hadn’t even been born yet.

 Sandy Trevor, Wilhite’s boss at CompuServe, needed the programmer to solve two major problems for him.
 The first was that CompuServe — an early online service that provided hourly subscriptions to users who needed to access email and a way to transfer files — needed a simple graphics format that would seamlessly display across all computers.